paulahemsi/cub3d/README.md

 * 27/03: The code was refactored and the player now answer to `w a s d` keys to walk in the minimap (in the wrong way, though).

 * 29/03: I fixed some of the walking problems, now the player moves when the key is pressed (not released).
 Still studying minilibx.
 I should probably go back to the maths in the next days.
 I'm also trying to understand wich flow the program should have from now on.

+* 30/03: I started a mindmap from the flow I will need to take to continue the program and also studied DDA and Bresenham's line drawing algotithm.
+I'll probably use Bresenham's, it is more complex to understand but aparently much more efficient and accurate.

 </details>